meetric1/gmod_shader_guide/README.md

 You must ENSURE that the name stays exactly in this format, or the tools provided won't work.

+Now, we're going to overwrite an existing shader with this new one.\
-Once you are done, drag it on top of `build_single_shader.bat` and it should compile and automatically put the shader into `fxc`, which is where GMod shaders are loaded from.\
+Drag `example1_ps2x.hlsl` on top of `build_single_shader.bat` and it should compile and automatically put the shader into `fxc`, which is where GMod shaders are loaded from.\
 Compiled shaders are `.vcs` files, which stands for `Valve Compiled Shader`.

 Next time you go in game (don't forget to type `shader_example 1`!), you should see a bright green square at the top left of your screen.
 If you do, congratulations!
 You have successfully compiled your first shader.

-If the square is red, the shader hasn't overwritten anything and you've probably missed a step.
+If the square is red, we haven't overwritten anything and you've probably missed a step.
 Try restarting your game or checking for compile errors.

 > [!NOTE]
 > Editing (or recompiling) a shader without modifying the .vmt requires a game restart.
-> Until you wanna start editing .vmt's I suggest just restarting the game as it is the easiest method.
+> Until you want to start editing .vmt's I suggest just restarting the game as it is the easiest method.
 Launching the game with `-noworkshop` helps a lot with load times.

 > [!TIP]
 > When you eventually start developing your own shaders, make sure to give them a distinct name, or you might get conflictions